aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 ### Build Using cmake {#c2-usecmake}

-Using cmake is the recommended installation procedure.
+Using cmake is the recommended installation procedure, and the only way to build critic2 in recent versions.
 Change to the critic2 root directory and make a subdirectory for the compilation:
 ~~~
 mkdir build
 cd build